What have the Everetts been up to?

 |Church of the Savior, Bedford St., Boston.
 Courtesy of |

-the Boston Public Library from their Flickr Page
+the from their

 Thomas and Percy stayed whilst at Niagara at the same house with Jenny Lind.
 [Jenny Lind, the Swedish nightingale, the most famous diva of the 19th century, was then on tour in the United States.
 P.T.
-Barnum managed her tour and created "Lindomania," a craze for all things Jenny Lind.]
+Barnum managed her tour and created a craze for all things Jenny Lind.]
 They had the room directly opposite hers and heard her sing for two hours.
 They went under the sheet at Niagara, walked over the suspension bridge, crossed the river close to the falls in a skiff, and saw all other wonders.

 We all had a sad start the other day by hearing that Aunt Williams had had a fall and broken her ankle bone.
 I went immediately out, and felt quite relieved when I saw how cheerful and comfortable she was.
 She had just returned from riding, and their man (who always lifts her) had taken her safely from the carriage and set her in a chair on the steps, when William [William Williams, her son], thinking her too near the edge, moved the chair a very little, when she fell forwards down the whole flight.
 She immediately fainted and remained insensible until some time after she was placed upon the bed.
 The Doctor was procured as soon as possible who set the bone, and now it is quite healed.
 She thought a great deal more about William than about herself, as he feels so badly about it that we thought he never would get over it.
 He has always been so careful of his mother that he could not bear to have her have the least jar, and to think that he should let her fall was altogether too much for his fortitude, but with her usual fortitude she made as light of it as possible, and the next day but one was carried out as usual to breakfast, and since then has taken her accustomed place in the family, to the great relief of us all.